claytron/customize-your-shell-with-dotfiles/slides.md

 # What Next?

+Simple changes are easy, where do we go from here

 ???
 - That was easy, now what?
 - Keep modifying things piece by piece, or use a framework